Forms

 Key Concepts

-Section titled “Key Concepts”Form Fields
+Section titled “Key Concepts”

-Section titled “Form Actions”What happens when the form is submitted.
-A form can generate a contract from a template, create a contract for review, request signatures, or redirect to another form.
-Each action has conditions that determine when it fires, so a single form can produce different outcomes based on the user’s answers.
+What happens when the form is submitted.
+A form can generate a contract from a template, create a contract for review, import an external contract, generate an attachment, or redirect to another form.
+Each action can have conditions that control when it fires.

 How Forms Fit the Contract Lifecycle

-Once a form is submitted, the configured action takes over.
+Once submitted, the configured action takes over.
 The most common path is automatic contract generation, where a template is populated with the form’s field values and a new contract enters the repository in Draft status.
 From there, the contract moves through the standard lifecycle of review, negotiation, approval, and execution.

 Connection to Templates

-Section titled “Connection to Templates”Forms and templates are tightly connected.
-Template variables define the blanks that need to be filled, and form field mappings define which answers fill which blanks.
-A single form can generate different contracts by having multiple form actions, each linked to a different template and each with its own conditions.
+A single form can generate different contracts by having multiple form actions, each linked to a different template with its own conditions.
 This means one intake form can serve an entire category of agreements.